 ASE Technology Hldg (ASX) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the integrated circuit maker had gained 3.87% in the past month.
-In that same time, the Computer and Technology sector gained 4.34%, while the S&P 500 gained 5.51%.
+Heading into today, shares of the integrated circuit maker had lost 3.41% over the past month, lagging the Computer and Technology sector's gain of 2.36% and the S&P 500's gain of 3.75% in that time.

-Investors will be hoping for strength from ASE Technology Hldg as it approaches its next earnings release.

-Investors might also notice recent changes to analyst estimates for ASE Technology Hldg.
+Investors should also note any recent changes to analyst estimates for ASE Technology Hldg.
 Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-ASE Technology Hldg currently has a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+ASE Technology Hldg is currently a Zacks Rank #2 (Buy).

-In terms of valuation, ASE Technology Hldg is currently trading at a Forward P/E ratio of 8.17.
-This represents a discount compared to its industry's average Forward P/E of 21.2.
+Digging into valuation, ASE Technology Hldg currently has a Forward P/E ratio of 7.71.
+This represents a discount compared to its industry's average Forward P/E of 21.04.

-Meanwhile, ASX's PEG ratio is currently 0.3.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Electronics - Semiconductors stocks are, on average, holding a PEG ratio of 1.29 based on yesterday's closing prices.
+It is also worth noting that ASX currently has a PEG ratio of 0.28.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Electronics - Semiconductors was holding an average PEG ratio of 1.29 at yesterday's closing price.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.